z669016/adventofcode-2017/README.md

 Also uses the algorithms library, which contains generic classes for addressing classic compute problems (from the book **Classic Computer Science Problems In Java** (c) Manning.com - 2020)

+It was never my intention to create the shortest program possible.
+I did try to create clear and simple implementations.

 ## Day 1
 The tricky part of this exercise is traversing the list of integers and selecting the right number for the comparison.
 I choose to create a base class ```IntProducer``` to traverse the list with a method ```get()``` that returns the